 From product to connected Product-as-a-Service

-Transform your business from selling a product to providing a connected Product-as-a-Service.
-Download our in-depth report to learn more.
+A guide to transforming the business model through IoT - from selling a product to providing a connected Product-as-a-Service.
+Download our in-depth report.

 One of the biggest opportunities within the IoT is the possibility of transforming a company’s business model to offer a connected service, instead of selling an actual product.